 "He who has an ear, let him hear what the Spirit says to the churches."
 (Rev 3:13)

-Author's note: If you enjoyed this post, I recommend reading my articles Ibrahim's Experience in Hell, Exposing Heresy, The Top Ten Things Jesus Taught, Better a Little, All Things Handed Over to Jesus Christ, The Fiery Sufferings of the Believer, Holy Fire Baptism, Avoid Becoming a Corrupted Christian, and Godly Attire & Adornment -- Seven Divine Revelations.
-I also recommend Kenneth Hagin’s Forgotten Warning by J. Lee Grady.
+Author's note: If you enjoyed this post, I recommend reading my articles, A Biblical View of the Poor, Wisdom for Wealthy Preachers and Prosperity Teachers, Ibrahim's Experience in Hell, Exposing Heresy, The Top Ten Things Jesus Taught, Better a Little, All Things Handed Over to Jesus Christ, The Fiery Sufferings of the Believer, Holy Fire Baptism, Avoid Becoming a Corrupted Christian, The Forgotten Sin of Worldliness, Rhema vs. Logos – Is there truly a distinction in the word?, and Godly Attire & Adornment -- Seven Divine Revelations.
+I also recommend Kenneth Hagin’s Forgotten Warning by J. Lee Grady, as well as my daughter's poem, The Dazzling Wine of Deception.
 You may access more of my articles on the Main Directory of this blog, as well as my complete blog directory at "Writing for the Master.

 Do You Want to Know Him?